CommonAccord/Git-and-Cmacc-for-Legal/README.md

 1. Introduction:

-  1. Need for collaborative publishing for legal is very strong
+  1. Strong advantages of collaborative publishing for legal documents

     * Same iterative improvements as for software (many eye balls, experience, etc.)